 A big part of teaching kids to write well is helping them understand that writing is a multistep process.
 Before your child picks up a pencil, prewriting begins with reading and thinking.
 This may mean rereading a book, discussing what your child has read, or simply brainstorming ideas for a picture or story.
 Then, the teacher will likely to go over your child’s first draft drawing, dictation, or writing with your child.
 The teacher or other students might ask your child questions about the work — and suggest details that could be added or better ways to organize information.
 Then your child may be asked to do a revision.
 After one or more revisions, the teacher might help your child with the final edit — focusing on spelling, capitalizing proper nouns and the first word of a sentence, and adding a period at the end.
 These steps — preparing to write, doing a first draft, revising that draft, and editing the final piece — help kindergartners learn that gathering and recalling information, organizing their thoughts, strengthening and clarifying their ideas, and improving grammar and presentation are all important parts of writing.

-Despite what you may have heard, the Common Core Standards didn’t do away with handwriting.
-The standards acknowledge that your child still needs to know how to write legibly — and that means penmanship matters.
-In kindergarten the focus is on printing upper and lowercase letters.
-Because kindergartners’ motor skills are still developing, the teacher will introduce handwriting with a range of approaches — finger painting and other tactile techniques, like writing in the air with a finger or tracing letters.
+In kindergarten, the focus is on printing upper and lowercase letters.
+Because kindergartners’ motor skills are still developing, the teacher will introduce handwriting with a range of approaches, like finger painting, writing in the air with a finger, and tracing letters.
 Kindergartners should learn how to hold a pencil and practice forming letters by writing their names, which gives them practice writing letters, shaping and spacing letters correctly, and writing from left to right.